FinalVossler/Root-Front-Host/README.md

 # Todos:

+- Replace all toObject with lean
+- Add a disabled input field color
+- Add a space between the dollar and the price in the cart
+- Make the price field smaller in the side cart
+- Fix the list of group chat members
+- Fix group chat search functionality colors
+- Fix the home page when it's in the side menu
+- Add the "show in side menu" option for a model
+- Get orders and associated entities in one go in the orders' page.
 - Add a magic button in the models page that shows a modal that's automatically filled with product model fields (in order to simplify the creation process of a custom product for the seller)
 - Incomplete addresses permissions: implement own address deletion, update and read permissions (back and front)
 - Add a field of type state tracking (Can be used for a product order status or the order status)